Oxford University Press facade

 From the late 1800s OUP began to expand significantly, opening the first overseas office in New York in 1896.
 Other international branches followed, including Canada (1904), Australia (1908), India (1912), and Southern Africa (1914).

-Today, the Press is a global organization with more than 6,000 employees in 53 countries.
+Today, OUP is a global organization with more than 5,000 employees worldwide.

 Publishing

-OUP products and services are sold in most of the countries of the world in nearly 100 languages.
-It delivers an annual turnover of nearly £800 million, with more than 80% of sales made outside of the UK.
-Many products are created specifically for local markets and are published by regional branches.
+OUP products and services are sold in most of the countries of the world in a wide range of languages.
+It delivers an annual turnover of more than £800 million.

-OUP products cover a broad academic and educational spectrum, partnering with technology partners to make content available to users in a range of formats.
+Products cover a broad academic and educational spectrum, partnering with technology providers to make content available to users in a range of formats.
+A growing proportion of content published by OUP is produced primarily as digital outputs, from research articles to school workbooks.

 Structure